Osorkon21/Bossfall/Bossfall ReadMe.txt

         - Once player is at least level 7, Guards are on average around level 15.
 Their level range is 1-30.
 HALT!

-        - See FORMULAS & TABLES section of the ReadMe for exact Guard level scaling formulas.
+        - See FORMULAS & TABLES section of the ReadMe for exact Guard (HALT!) level scaling formulas.

         - Guards carry weapons and armor of any material.
 HALT!